-Please take a look around our site for more details and if you have questions email askEMpds@iu.edu.
+Please take a look around our site or watch the video below for more details about our program.
+If you have questions, please email us at email@example.com.

 The IU School of Medicine Emergency Medicine Residency Program Leadership Team